 Backcasting: Analyzing the Past for the Future of Real Estate

-You may be unfamiliar with the term backcasting, but if you’ve been in the real estate industry in any way shape or form for even just a month, you’re bound to have heard about real estate cycles.
+You may be unfamiliar with the term backcasting, but if you’ve been in the real estate industry for even just a month, you’re bound to have heard about real estate cycles.
 Cycles are evident in every form of real estate – commercial and residential, big and small.
 Nearly every aspect of real estate is cyclical in some way, whether it’s the price of a market, the types of living spaces people are attracted to, new development vs. redevelopment, and so on.
-The below graph illustrates this concept in general terms.

 These cycles are not exclusive to real estate either.
 Businesses in many industries apply trend analysis and backcasting to a variety of data points to better position themselves within their market.
 For example, the airline industry adheres tightly to the economic growth of the country as a whole.
 A bad year for the economy means less discretionary income for travelers.
 For this reason, financial and marketing analysts working for major and small airline companies carefully track GDP trends to predict their own economic cycles.
 Fashion, likewise, is famously repetitive.
 Understanding when a certain style will make a comeback can be a massive advantage to any brand.